elyra-ai/elyra/docs/source/recipes/deploying-kubeflow-locally-for-dev.md

 {% endcomment %}
 -->

-# Deploying Kubeflow Locally for Elyra
+# Deploying Kubeflow Pipelines Locally for Elyra

 Elyra's pipeline editor depends on runtimes like Kubeflow to properly execute its pipelines.
-In the example, we will be deploying Kubeflow on Kubernetes using Docker Desktop
+In the example, we will be deploying Kubeflow Pipelines on Kubernetes using Docker Desktop.
+Note that these instructions will ONLY install the Kubeflow Pipelines component.

 ## Requirements
 - Docker Desktop